Keashyn/Keashyn/ReadMe.md

 🔐 **About Me**

 I'm a cybersecurity enthusiast and software developer passionate about protecting digital systems and building meaningful technology.
-With a diverse international background and a strong academic foundation—including two bachelor's degrees in IT and cybersecurity and a diploma in higher education majorining in information technology  and an ongoing Master's in Cybersecurity Science—I thrive on solving problems at the intersection of security and software.
+With a diverse international background and a strong academic foundation—including two bachelor's degrees in IT and cybersecurity and a diploma in higher education majorining in information technology from James Cook University Sinagpore Campus and i have also completed Master's of Science in Cybersecurity Science from Univeristy of Texas at San Antonio in May 2025, I thrive on solving problems at the intersection of security and software.

 ---
 🛠 **Tech Stack**